mass-Eve/programming-with-C/09-Structures/Structures/1-basics.md

     int pages;
 };
 ```
-Now when we create a variable, like this
+Now when we create a structure variable, like this
 ```c
 struct book b1;
 ```
-Certainly, we want to say that *"we are creating a variable which will store details of book 1", isn't it?*
+Certainly, we want to say that *"we are creating a variable which will store details of book 1 and these details will be according to the elements in the structure `book`", isn't it?*

-But when we create a structure variable, which is also an array, like this
+But when we create a structure variable which is also an array, like this
 ```c
 struct book b1[4];
 ```
-From the above declaration, the compiler understand it as ~ "*You have created an array from a structure `book`, and each element of this array will be a structure variable.*"
+From the above declaration, the compiler understand it as ~ "*You have created an array from a structure `book`, and each element of this array will be a structure variable, and the structure is `book`.*"

 I know it might be a bit confusing, but the following ilustration will make it clear.
 ```c